nikcleju/ESDM_Course/Projects/P6_DryingMachine_Coins.md

        - dry for 1.5 hours
    - quick:
        - dry for 1.5 hours

+1. Each program costs some money:
+    - wearing: 8 lei
+	- storage: 6 lei
+	- quick: 4 lei

 2. The Simulink model has the following inputs and outputs:

     Inputs:
     - ProgramSelection (number, 0 to 3)
         - 0 = no program selected
         - 1/2/3 = the three programs above
+	- MoneyInput (number, 0 to any)
     - Cancel button
     - WaterLevel (real number, 0 to 100=MAX)
     - AirFlow (number, 0 to 100=MAX)
     - AirTemperature (number, 0 to 100 degrees)

     Outputs:
+	- ReturnMoney (number, 0 to any): returns to the user a certain amount of money
     - ActivateFan (boolean): when TRUE, fan is started
     - Rotate(number, -1 / 0 /1): control the rotating motor:
         - 0 = stop